 Loss of visibility

-2.)
-Do Use Smart SEO Tactics
+2. Use Strategic SEO Tactics

 The description section of your video is a great place to give a brief overview of what your video is about.
 However, you want to make sure that your description is short – YouTube only shows the first 100 characters of the description before users have to click “show more,” and chances are, not many people will do that.
 Therefore, it is integral that the first 100 words are concise and filled with keywords.